 The Regional Office oversees activities in Vietnam, Laos, Cambodia and Myanmar.
 It is a fascinating and very culturally diverse region.
 Sensitivity, diplomacy and intercultural understanding are therefore essential when working here, as is an in-depth understanding of university communication channels.
 However, it is precisely these tasks at the intersection of policy and practice that makes this work so exciting and so challenging.

-Dr Annette Klosa is head of the DAAD Information Centre and teaches at the University of Social Sciences and Humanities (USSH), Vietnam National University (VNU) Ho Chi Minh City.
+Dr Berndt Tilp is head of the DAAD Information Centre and teaches at the University of Social Sciences and Humanities (USSH), Vietnam National University (VNU) Ho Chi Minh City.

 DAAD Information Centre (IC)